 When talking about Magento Community vs Shopify from the perspective of search engine optimization capabilities you should know that both e-commerce platforms have plenty of powerful SEO features, both out of the box and available via various integrations installation.
 It enables you to work with the goal of bringing your store a vast amount of organic traffic.
 So, when it comes to the SEO aspect – there is no difference between the two platforms.
 They’re truly neck-and-neck.

-First, it should be said that both platforms can impress with their performance when they are in the right hands and treated properly.
+First, it should be said that both platforms can impress with their performance when they are in the right hands.
 Nevertheless, every website may require some additional efforts for performance optimization at some stage of running.
 And then there is the difference between the platforms in page load speed.

 For Magento 2-based websites the aspect which affects performance the most is the hosting service selection.
 Therefore, if you choose a reliable hosting provider, and combine it with an optimized website, you can be sure that your store’s performance will be decent.
 In addition, you can make necessary server tweaks, code optimization, optimize images and implement other adjustments in order to bring your store’s performance to a new level.

 Because it’s a hosted solution, Shopify is in charge of providing clients with a decent performance out of the box.
 However, if at some point in your store’s existence you’d like to work on profound performance optimization, that would be impossible.
-This SaaS platform provides no access to the server and hosting, which means no opportunities for really deep activity over performance optimization.
+Shopify provides no access to the server and hosting, which means no opportunities for really deep activity over performance optimization.

 E-commerce performance optimization is one of our main bargaining chips for many years.
 From a developer’s perspective, we can say that Magento’s options for performance optimization bring incomparably more benefits than Shopify’s.
 In addition to common image optimization, code minification, and reducing the number of requests, Magento gives you direct access to the server and hosting, which are complementary ways to gain decent performance.